 Now the hip allows for a great range of rotation too, if you keep your leg straight but rotate it inwards, that is called INTERNAL ROTATION at the hip.
 If you rotate it outwards, that is called EXTERNAL ROTATION at the hip.

-As it was mentioned, flexion is when you bring your leg upwards.
-This movement is fundamental for getting into low catching positions and of course producing a lot of force.
-Flexion intolerant people will find out that they cannot keep a straight lower back when getting into really low squat positions, so flexion is an important link in this chain of movements.
+As was mentioned, flexion is when you bring your leg upwards.
+This movement is fundamental for getting into low-catching positions and of course producing a lot of force.
+Flexion-intolerant people will find out that they cannot keep a straight lower back when getting into really low squat positions, so flexion is an important link in this chain of movements.